onedarnleyroad/craftcms/README.md

 1. `composer create-project onedarnleyroad/craftcms <Path>`

-   _Tip: Use `composer create-project onedarnleyroad/craftcms:dev-master <Path>` to use latest commits from master_
+   _Tip: Use `composer create-project onedarnleyroad/craftcms:dev-master <Path>` to use latest commits from master.
+If this does not appear to work, run `composer clearcache` and try again._

 #### Option 2: Manual setup